-With the overlapping car seat Groups, the rough age guides and all the other baffling jargon, making sure your child is safe in their car seat can be just as confusing as buying one in the first place.
+With the overlapping car seat Groups, the age and weight guides and a other baffling car seat jargon, making sure your child is safe in their seat can be confusing.

 Car seats are divided in Groups and each Group covers a specific weight range.
 But because the weights covered by each Group are overlapping, some of you are confused about whether or not to move car seat Group as soon as your child has reached the starting weight of the next Group.

 It’s important for you to know that young children and newborns should travel rear facing for as long as practically possible.
 According to RoSPA, it is safest to keep a baby in a Group 0+ seat until they reach 13kg, which is the upper weight limit for the seat.

 Even though the Groups are broadly suggested for different age Groups, you shouldn’t go by age.
 “It is the weight and height of the child that is most important when deciding what type of child restraint to use,” says Duncan Vernon, road safety manager (England) at RoSPA.

 So use the car seat to the maximum weight before you move to the next Group.

 “It’s far better to keep the baby rear facing all the way to 18kg then it is to change it at 9kg,” says Mark Bennett, safety expert at Britax.
 And this applies to all Groups.
 “Stay with a Group 1 seat until the child’s weight exceeds 18kg, don’t move at 15kg where the start of the next Group overlaps,” says Mark.

 According to Kiddicare, a baby must be able to sit up properly without help for at least six to eight weeks before they start to use a forward facing car seat.
 “If your little one still struggles to sit up, don’t worry if they surpass the age limit of the seat they’re in, it’s better to hang on and make the change to the next stage car seat later,” says Kiddicare’s team of car seat experts.